radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ![An image showing ](Media/Image2.19.jpg)

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – The silent installer does not validate property values in the properties file.
+>The silent installer does not validate property values in the properties file.
 Invalid values may cause the installation to fail.
-Verify your property values prior to executing the silent install command.**
+Verify your property values prior to executing the silent install command.

 5. From a command prompt, navigate to <RLI_HOME>/bin folder and use the following syntax to install RadiantOne using the properties file that was customized in step 4 above.